 With the issuance of an Executive Order on December 22, 2021, federal employees will receive an average 2.7% federal pay raise effective this month (the average pay raise includes the amount for locality pay).

-While most of the attention is focused on how the raise impacts the majority of employees under the General Schedule pay system, here are some other groups impacted according to the Office of Personnel Management (OPM).
+While most of the attention is focused on how the raise impacts the majority of employees under the General Schedule (GS) pay scale, here are some other groups impacted according to the Office of Personnel Management (OPM).

-The General Schedule and Other Statutory Federal Pay Systems
+The General Schedule (GS) Pay Scale and Other Statutory Federal Pay Systems

-The Executive Order established an across-the-board federal pay increase of 2.2% and an increase in locality pay rates for the General Schedule pay system.
+The Executive Order established an across-the-board federal pay increase of 2.2% and an increase in locality pay rates for the 2022 GS pay scale.
 It also includes the same 2.2 percentage increase for the Foreign Service schedule and some schedules for the Veterans Health Administration in the Department of Veterans Affairs.
 Special base rates for law enforcement officers at GS grades 3 through 10 are also increased by 2.2 percent.
 (These law enforcement officers are assigned the “GL” pay plan code.)

 The official Executive Schedule (EX) rates of pay are also going up 2.2 percent (rounded to the nearest $100).
 The official EX rates of pay are used in establishing pay limitations for employees and pay systems unaffected by any pay freeze for certain senior political officials.